joshuaeckroth/cinf201-website/notes/mysql-guis.md

 ![MySQL Workbench](/images/mysql-workbench-2.png)

 After clicking OK, you'll have a connection (like a bookmark) that can be used whenever you open the Workbench.
 Double click the connection to connect.
+You'll need to provide your londo password followed by your database password (which you can find in your .my.cnf file on londo).

 ![MySQL Workbench](/images/mysql-workbench-3.png)